igorskyflyer/npm-scrollend-polyfill/README.md

 <br>

-🛴 A perfomant JavaScript polyfill for the scrollend Event. ⛸️
+🛴 A performant JavaScript polyfill for the scrollend Event. ⛸️

 <br>
 <br>